 To exit water mode, press the crown button on the side of the watch, then spin the crown when you see this screen.

-After spinning the crown a few times you will hear a sound come from the watch, then you will see a notification that the watch has been unlocked.
+After spinning the crown a few times (or pressing and holding the crown button in newer versions of the watch’s operating system), you will hear a sound come from the watch, then you will see a notification that the watch has been unlocked.

 You can continue reading below for additional information on the water drop on your Apple Watch.